Btw, I love this piece…

 Couldn’t telepathy serve as “evidence” that our combined consciousnesses “exist” in the same cosmos?
 I suspect the “ethereal beings” are serving us for the same reason we should be happy serving them, with the common plight being hope for humanity to have eternal life.
 If that’s true, then everyone should be looking to protect humanity’s quality of life for the sake of humanity’s posterity.

 I’m certainly not the first American who’s ever experienced the inexplicable.
-Many people (such as late POTUS Abe Lincoln as well as the Pope) have had at least one anomalous experience in life.
+Many people, such as the late POTUS Abe Lincoln, have had at least one anomalous experience in life.

 The irony?
 The beautiful and absolutely brilliant orchestral piece you have heard (if you have played the piece by Brahms) was composed by a self-proclaimed atheist.
 I don’t quite understand that either, but I bet he’s happy now.
 I’m helping to immemorialize him.
 Not that he needed it.